 Foods to Avoid

 The key to lowering heart disease risk factors, including high cholesterol, is reducing inflammation.
-Inflammatory foods include:
+High cholesterol foods to avoid include:

 - packaged foods of all kinds